-During our expedition, we collected water samples from four Pleneau Island, Damoy Point, Orne Harbour, and Neko Harbour.
+During our expedition, we collected water samples from two different sites: Pleneau Island and Damoy Point.

-From the science boat, we deployed plankton nets, towing them through the water for 5-10 minutes to capture these drifting life forms.
+Plankton nets, towing them through the water for 5-10 minutes to capture these drifting life forms.
 The phytoplankton net (20μm mesh) gathered microscopic plant-like organisms, while the zooplankton net (200μm mesh) caught tiny marine animals, each playing a vital role in the Antarctic food web.